matloff/worthycsds/README.md

 PhD.

 Master's degree quality varies tremendously from school to school.
-If you get a CS Bachelor's degree from a research-oriented university, and later get a Master's from a non-research school, you may find that the latter's Master's curriculum is similar to, maybe even inferior to, your undergrad material.
+If you get a CSDSStat Bachelor's degree from a research-oriented university, and later get a Master's from a non-research school, you may find that the latter's Master's curriculum is similar to, maybe even inferior to, your undergrad material.